dumith-eranga/talks/tdd-why-bother/narration.md

 This time, let's zoom in a bit to focus on a single engineer.

-The engineer writes the code to build the "thing" and then write the code to test the "think".
+The engineer writes the code to build the "thing" and then write the code to test the "thing".
 Just like before, here the "thing" means either the function, component or the whole depending on the level of consideration.

 The engineer needs a design specification for the software code and a test specification for the automated test.

 Can we drop some elemets from the list so we have less things to manipulate?
 Yes, we can.
 We can do it by implementing a concept called **executable specifications**.

-Let's apply the concept to the "software" side and the "test" side separtely.
+Let's apply this concept to the "software" side and the "test" side separtely.

 When it is applied to the "software" - we call if **design and architecture**.
-This is topic requires a deeper discussion sue to the various complexities in the business logics and how we arrive at them.
+This is topic requires a deeper discussion due to the various complexities in the business logics and how we arrive at them.
 We will be talking more  about this topic in future sessions.

 When it is applied to the "test" side, however, things become much simpler to discuss about.
 With executable specifications we can simply say, these are the things we provide as inputs and these are the expected outcomes and this "thing" is what we are testing.
 We do not need to write a program to say how the test should be run, how to get the outcomes or how to validate them.
-There are frameworks and tools available to help us with this way of testing so that we only need to write the executable specifications and they do the heavy-lifting.
+There are frameworks and tools available to help us with this way of testing.
+So we only need to write the executable specifications and these tools do the heavy-lifting.

 The first 3 parameters, the inputs, the "thing" to test and the expected outcomes are known or decided well before an engineer write the code for the business logic.
 Other parameters like how to run the test and get the outcome can only be know at the end of the coding sesion for the business logic.